rdkcentral/rdk-halif-device_settings/docs/pages/ds-display_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-`DS` Display `HAL` provides a set of `APIs` to manage operations related to connected display devices connected to HDMI Output port of the source devices.
+`DS` Display `HAL` provides a set of `APIs` to manage operations related to connected display devices connected to `HDMI` Output port of the source devices.

-The main purpose of this module is to facilitate communication between the `caller`, and `HAL` interface, such that information about the `EDID` , Aspect Ratio of connected display device can be queried by the `caller`.
-The Display Device parameters such as Device Connected/Disconnected, `HDCP` Protocol Changes, RX Sense ON/OFF are notified to the `caller`.
+The primary objective of this module is to streamline communication between the `caller` and the `HAL` interface.
+This allows the `caller` to inquire about information related to the EDID, Aspect Ratio and other `HDMI` related information of the connected display device.
+Additionally, the module notifies the `caller` about Display Device parameters, such as Device Connection/Disconnection, HDCP Protocol Changes, and RX Sense ON/OFF etc.

 ## Component Runtime Execution Requirements